tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 ### Negative

 - Increased size of the `ResponseCheckTx` Protocol Buffer type.
+- Causal ordering is NOT maintained as it is currently.
   - It is possible that certain transactions broadcasted in a particular order may pass `CheckTx` but not end up being committed in a block because they fail `CheckTx` later. e.g. Consider Tx<sub>1</sub> that sends funds from existing account Alice to a _new_ account Bob with priority P<sub>1</sub> and then later